rudidude86/gura-lang.github.io/documents/Iterator-List-Operation.md

         printf('%d: %s\n', i, word)
     }

-Most of functions and methods that return an iterator as their result are designed to iterate elements when it takes a block.
+Most functions and methods that return an iterator as their result are designed to iterate elements when they take a block.
-Consider methods `iterator#filter()` and `list#filter()` that picks up elements that match a criteria specified in the argument.
+Consider methods `iterator#filter()` and `list#filter()`,
+which returns an iterator that pick up elements satisfying a criteria specified in the argument.
 Following is a code that prints words beginning with 't'.

     words.filter(&{$word.startswith('t')}) {|word, i|
         printf('%d: %s\n', i, word)
     }

-The result is:
+The result comes as below:

     0: two
     1: three